Science & Faith (song)

 "Science & Faith" is a song by Irish pop rock band the Script, from their second studio album, of the same name.
-The song was released as the fourth single on 30 May 2011.
+The song was released as the fourth and final single on 30 May 2011.
 It was written and produced by Danny O'Donoghue and Mark Sheehan.
 A music video to accompany the release of "Science & Faith" was first released onto YouTube on 6 June 2011 at a total length of three minutes and fifty seconds.